 It falls not upon the house that is roofless,

 And the rain will not descend upon it.

 — Uposatha Sutta, Ud.
 5.5

-The translator completely misses the point and claims this saying can only be understood with respect to some mythological incident.
+The translation of the Udana that I had at the time completely misses the point and claims this saying can only be understood with respect to some mythological incident.

 This footnote misses the point entirely.
 The verses can be understood without reference to a miracle story like Jesus’ loaves and fishes.
 The problem is not the translation, which is quite close to that of Thanissaro Bhikkhu.

 The Pali is more direct and doesn’t mention roofs or houses.